lynnlangit/TeamTeri/5_Public_Cloud_Genomics/README.md

 # Public Clouds for Genomics

 - Includes info about Alibaba Cloud, AWS, Azure and GCP - see the `README.md` in **each** folder for introductory information
+- List of all of my articles on public cloud genomics on Medium (12 articles) -- [link](https://lynnlangit.medium.com/list/genomics-pipelines-7489db9367e1)

 ## GCP Genomics